Chocolate Covered Blackberries (An Easy and Delicious Treat)

 Notes

-• Store the chocolate covered blackberries in the fridge for up to five days.
+• Store in an airtight container in the fridge for up to five days.

 Nutrition